Janice Stein: Honours

 Stein was selected to give the 2001 Massey Lecture.
 She was awarded the Molson Prize by the Canada Council for an outstanding contribution by a social scientist to public debate, was awarded a Trudeau Fellow in 2003.

 She is also the winner of the Mershon Prize for outstanding contribution to public education on issues of national security.

 Stein has been awarded honorary degrees by Johns Hopkins University, the University of Alberta, the University of Cape Breton, McMaster University, and Hebrew University.

 In 2006, she was made a Member of the Order of Canada.
 The following year, she was awarded the Order of Ontario.

 Publications and commentary

 Stein was a long-time member of the foreign affairs panel on the TVOntario television programs Studio 2 and Diplomatic Immunity, and continues as a regular guest on The Agenda.
 She has also appeared on CBC Television's The National numerous times.

-Stein has authored over 80 books, book chapters and articles on intelligence, international security, negotiation processes, peace-making and public policy.
+Stein has authored more than 80 books, book chapters and articles on intelligence, international security, negotiation processes, peace-making, and public policy.